Gonzalo2408/CardiacOCT-project/README.md

 | k = 3 | 11 | 8 | 21.6 ± 80.48 | -16.93 ± 20 | -38.43 ± 225.05 | 0.791 | 0.849 | 0.633

-### Uncertainty estimation results
+### Average confidence on lipid and calcium

-The total Expected Calibration Error (ECE) with the reliability curves were obtained.
-Moreover, the confidence for lipid and calcium regions was estimated, for each model and if the prediction was TP, TN, FP or FN.
+The table below shows the average confidence on lipid and calcium.
+The results suggests that FP in both cases have quite low confidence, compared to the TP cases.
+However, the FN confidence in calcium is quite high.

 | Model | ECE | Lipid confidence (FP/FN/TP) | Calcium confidence (FP/FN/TP)
 | ------------- | -------------- | -------------- | --------------